 I never miss an opportunity to speak of what a great Dad I have and he never misses and opportunity to speak about how his greatest pride and joy are his children.
 He has always been a supportive Dad in our personal, professional and educational lives.
 And he has always made himself available to watch television, eat, play games, listen and have regular family picnics with his children.
 He struggled to make sure he gave us the very best education.
 And in the late seventies that effort led him to the UK where he enrolled us in the very best schools in England.
 I will forever be grateful to him for that priceless foundation.

 I acknowledge his defects and successes but most of all, the inspirational role he has played in my life and the lives of so many others.
 Simply put, I would not be the person that I am today without him.
 He helped equip me with some essential reflective tools for challenging systems of oppression.
 He embodied a, not entirely, different way for me to look at myself as an independent Hausa/Fulani woman.
-And he taught me basic things, to confront my own struggles, to always stand up for what I think is right, to never forget how to cry and to never put myself in a position where anyone would undermine my integrity.
+And he taught me basic things, to confront my own struggles, to not let criticism or obstacles deter me, always stand up for what I think is right, to never forget how to cry and to never put myself in a position where anyone would undermine my integrity.
 These are lessons I religiously carry with me every day of my life.

-I love my dad very much, even during the times he used to make us watch snooker and horse riding, and the most sincere way I know of expressing my love is never to compromise the ethics he strived so hard to instil in me, to learn from the mistakes he confided in me and to never ignore the privilege he has given me.
+I love my dad very much, even during the times he used to make us watch snooker and horse riding, and the most sincere way I know of expressing my love is never to compromise the ethics he strived so hard to instill in me, to learn from the mistakes he confided in me and to never ignore the privilege he has given me.
 To forget any of this would be the greatest disrespect to him.
-In this sense, I will continue to carry him with me and use him as a yard stick for honour and integrity.
+In this sense, I will continue to carry him with me and use him as a yard stick for honor and integrity.
 I pray for Dad’s speedy recovery as he bravely battles diabetes.